PLEASE READ THIS FIRST AND ONLY CONTINUE READING IF YOU AGREE:

 This document contains confidential and proprietary information belonging to Jeff Manera and the PourEver / Pour-Ever Wine Preservation and Dispensing System.

-By accessing this Executive Summary and continuing the read the following, the recipient agrees, among other things, to keep the information contained herein confidential.
+By accessing this Executive Summary and continuing to read the following, you agree to keep the information contained herein confidential.
 Please review disclaimer at end.

 Contact information: email@example.com

 The PourEver Wine Preservation and Dispensing System offers a substantial improvement over current wine preservation and dispensing “P/D” systems, in both length and quality of preservation and ease/speed of integrating and removing each bottle (think Keurig™ vs. Mr. Coffee™).
 The basic “through the cork” concept is shown below, but not the details.
 The actual technology and most recent design is not shown below and not evident in the currently issued patent.
 Unpublished patents-pending and the current prototypes detail the most recent and efficient intellectual property and technical designs after more than a decade of extensive R&D and testing.

 Showing through-the cork concept –actual technology is not shown

 Market challenge: Educate the wine industry and public as to the benefits of PourEver vs. the preservation and dispensing systems currently on the market.

 There is a substantial existing market for P/D systems.
 High-end units price from $6,000 to over $100,000 with a gross margin over 90% and offer a strong upsell or secondary/lateral sales opportunities for PourEver’s superior technology.
 PourEver offers substantial advantages over these systems.

 There are also untapped markets that currently technology does not accommodate due to fear of spoilage/waste, including large (1.5 or 3 liter) bottles and expensive bottles of wine.
 With consumers demanding more expensive wines by-the-glass, the timing is ideal.

 8-bottle commercial unit concept (other concept renderings available)